propavingk/LamportLens/SECURITY.md

 - It does not verify that the snapshot is truthful.
 It checks internal consistency against the rent formula, not provenance.
+- It does not validate addresses or program ids.
+Any non-empty string is accepted; the tool compares and prints them, it does not verify them.
+- It does not model fees.
+The exemption numbers it reports are bonds, not costs, and closing an account is a transaction that costs fees the tool